You want smart political talk without the meltdowns?

 And we need to make sure that we're vigilant to protect each one of those families against people that want to do away with us.

-And, you know, we we have to step back and really, you know, as the Trump administration comes in, reassess our priorities.
+And, you know, we have to step back and really, you know, as the Trump administration comes in, reassess our priorities when everything's important and nothing's important.

 And we need to understand, you know, are we making the decisions, like Ronald Reagan would say, are we making the decisions under a moral framework that is just and right under the American political philosophy?

-Or are we simply agreeing with appeasement and willing and not willing to challenge the very principles by which we were founded.
+Or are we simply agreeing with appeasement and willing and not willing to challenge the very principles by which we were founded?

 I mean, that's what it comes down to.

-Well, I think, you know, we're about halfway through the show today, guys, and uh we've got some great stuff coming up for you.
+Well, I think, you know, we're about halfway through the show today, guys, and we've got some great stuff coming up for you.

-We have IN Hersia Ali, for those of you who read her book, now they call me Infidel.
+For those of you who read her book, now they call me Infidel.

-We got Dr. J. Michael Waller coming on board.
+We've got Dr. J. Michael Waller coming on board.

 This is Rich Higgins in for Sean Hannity.